-18. The Committee on the Enhancement of Cooperation and Assistance is mandated to carry out the following:

-b.
-Facilitate the fostering of partnerships between States Parties seeking to receive assistance and those in a position to provide such assistance, including through the use of information exchange tools (e.g. "platform for partnerships"), c.
-Coordinate with other implementation mechanisms established by the States Parties in order to facilitate and accelerate the full implementation of the Convention.

-d.
-Present preliminary observations at intersessional meetings if need be, and conclusions and recommendations, if relevant, at Meetings of the States Parties or Review Conferences.
+- 18. The Committee on the Enhancement of Cooperation and Assistance is mandated to carry out the following: - a.
+Promote cooperation and assistance under the Convention, including by organizing or encouraging the organization of multilateral, regional or national dialogues on cooperation and assistance, in Geneva or elsewhere. - b.
+Facilitate the fostering of partnerships between States Parties seeking to receive assistance and those in a position to provide such assistance, including through the use of information exchange tools (e.g. "Platform for Partnerships"). - c.
+Coordinate with other implementation mechanisms established by the States Parties in order to facilitate and accelerate the full implementation of the Convention. - d.
+Present preliminary observations at intersessional meetings if need be, and conclusions and recommendations, if relevant, at Meetings of the States Parties or Review Conferences. - e.

-f.
 Remain transparent and accountable, including by reporting on activities at both intersessional meetings and Meetings of the States Parties or Review Conferences.